gta-chaos-mod/Trilogy-ASI-Script/README.md

 That way you are helping with making the mod even better (or worse, depending on how you look at it).

+Check out the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 # Credits
 ## [DK22Pac](https://github.com/DK22Pac) and everyone involved in the [plugin-sdk](https://github.com/DK22Pac/plugin-sdk)